Frequently Asked Questions

 If additional education is required (to address undemonstrated competencies) a Remedial Education Referral Letter will be issued to you.

 If you are referred to remedial education courses as a final step in the registration process, you may be eligible for the Remedial Education Bursary through the HCA Bursary Program (HCA Competency Assessment & Remedial Education).
-You can expect to receive communication from the HMBC team to schedule a call with the HCA Consultant to discuss your eligibility for this bursary and receive support to navigate the course options.
+You can expect to receive communication from the HCA team to schedule a call with the HCA Consultant to discuss your eligibility for this bursary and receive support to navigate the course options.
 Once all requirements have been successfully completed, the Registry will process your registration and provide you with a number within 5-10 business days.

 6. Do I need to take the CBA before I take the SLA?
 Which assessment should I take first?